 children between ages 3–17 are affected by voice, speech, language, or swallowing disorders

-stroke survivors have problems speaking, reading, or writing
+stroke survivors experience difficulty speaking, reading, or writing

-And the power of the WillowTree community proved itself to Matt and the Vocable development team time and time again.
-In the product’s first iteration — “Eye Lasers” — users experienced significant shakiness when trying to control the cursors that tracked their eye movements.
+Paralyzed users like Ana, who can’t tap a screen, needed an innovative way to manipulate an AAC device, and the power of the WillowTree community proved itself to Matt and the Vocable development team repeatedly.
+In the product’s first iteration — “Eye Lasers” — users experienced significant shakiness when trying to control the cursors that tracked their eye and head movements.

 Vocable is a good listener, too.
-Through Listening Mode, Vocable offers suggested responses to yes/no questions, either/or questions, and questions that can be answered with a number.
-Users or caregivers can quickly and easily activate the feature by saying, “Hey, Vocable.”
+Through Listening Mode, Vocable understands caregiver speech and context, offering users AI-generated responses that carry the conversation forward.
+Users or caregivers can quickly and easily activate Listening Mode by tapping the mic icon or saying, “Hey, Vocable.”

 “WillowTree believes voice is the future.
 Vocable is the most powerful voice product we could ever create...
-I’ve worked at WillowTree for over six years and this is by far one of the most impactful projects I’ve been on, by any means — and I worked in healthcare IT prior to WillowTree.”
+I’ve worked at WillowTree for more than seven years and this is by far one of the most impactful projects I’ve been on, by any means — and I worked in healthcare IT prior to WillowTree.”